 - Office for National Statistics home page – the national producer of official statistics and the recognised national statistical institute of the UK.

 - The King Fund – data and policy briefings from the King’s Fund independent charity who work to improve health and care in England.

-- Local library services are provided by the Hinchingbrooke Health Care NHS Trust’s Library Service.
-Cambridgeshire County Council has a contract with the library to provide current awareness and literature search services and the Hinchinbrooke Library is also the local administrator for the NHS OpenAthens electronic journals service.
+- Local library services are provided by the North West Anglia NHS Foundation Trust’s Library Service, based at Hinchingbrooke Hospital Education Centre and Laxton Library at Peterborough Hospital.
+Cambridgeshire County Council has a contract with the library to provide current awareness and literature/evidence search services and the Hinchingbrooke Library is also the local administrator for the NHS OpenAthens service.

-- NHS staff can also access some journals free from NICE.
+- NHS staff can also access some journals free from Health Information Online.

-- The National Institute for Health and Care Excellence (NICE) also provide their own evidence services.
+- The National Institute for Health and Care Excellence (NICE) also provide evidence services.

 Public health intelligence and epidemiology learning resources

 - Public Health England (PHE) offer classroom based courses and have developed online support materials in partnership with Health Education England here.